-Well-chosen keywords and phrases ensure that your pay-per-click (PPC) ad is seen by people looking for products and services just like yours.
+Well-chosen keywords and phrases ensure that your pay-per-click (PPC) ad is seen by people looking for products and services just like yours on serach engines like Google.
 The right keywords help attract potential customers, increase click-through rates and minimise your advertising costs

 1. Understand what makes a good keyword or phrase

 Keywords and phrases should be highly specific and relevant to what you are offering.
 When someone types your keywords into Google, they should be looking for a business exactly like yours.
 As a result, those people that click on your ad will already be predisposed towards buying from you.

 Put yourself in your customers' shoes.
 If they are searching for a product or service like yours, which words and phrases would they type into Google?
 Simon Guest, head of performance marketing at Zeal, says "Bid on your brand terms.
 They're cheap, convert well, help protect against competition and they really do help your search engine rankings.
 What's not to love?"

 Google rewards relevance: it's not just about paying to get to the top of the list.
 So your keywords should be closely linked to the wording in your pay-per-click advert.
 That in turn should match the words and phrases you use on the landing page on your website that the ad links to.

 4. Be specific and targeted

 Avoid using terms or words that are too general.
 Don't be tempted to add keywords that are not related to your ad but that generate lots of traffic.
 The people you attract won't be interested in your product or service, costs will be higher and it could reflect negatively on your business.